Azure/AML-Kubernetes/docs/private-link.md

 More documentation for a private link container registry is provided here: https://docs.microsoft.com/en-us/azure/container-registry/container-registry-private-link#set-up-private-endpoint---portal-recommended.
 Configure compute cluster for building image in your vnet. https://docs.microsoft.com/en-us/azure/machine-learning/how-to-secure-workspace-vnet?tabs=pe#enable-azure-container-registry-acr

 Please note the admin user of your ARC should be enabled.
 Trainging job is using this crediental to access your ACR.
-If you don't want to enable admin user, a workaround can be found in this document: https://learn.microsoft.com/en-us/azure/machine-learning/how-to-identity-based-service-authentication?tabs=cli#scenario-azure-container-registry-without-admin-user
+If you don't want to enable admin user, you need to enable compute identity and manually assign ACRPull role to compute identity.
+You can find more information in this document: https://learn.microsoft.com/en-us/azure/machine-learning/how-to-identity-based-service-authentication?tabs=cli#scenario-azure-container-registry-without-admin-user

 ### Azure Keyvault
 Azure Machine Learning uses an associated Key Vault instance to store the following credentials: